 - A child younger than 2 years old will take part in nuisance value behaviour.
 It is therefore best to just divert their attention.
-For example, if they kick the ball in the house, ask then to go and kick the ball outside or tell them to come and have a look at this plant/thing.
+For example, if they kick the ball in the house, ask them to go and kick the ball outside or tell them to come and have a look at this plant/object.

 - Children older than 2 years: Set up a competition, for example who can get into the bath the quickest.

 - 4 Years: Isolation works well, for example “Go to your room for 5 minutes, please”.